Global Development and Humanitarian Practice

 Development and humanitarian practice is a complex, rapidly evolving blend of issues and challenges in the 21st century.
 And we teach it as such.

 Study the political context of an armed conflict or natural hazard and how this can influence humanitarian efforts and human-rights-based responses.
-You can look at which development approaches have increased the impacts of climate change and disasters – and explore how cultural differences affect outcomes.
-Or gain a practical understanding of designing aid programmes, factoring in long term development goals, humanitarian imperatives and adaptive working.
+Look at which development approaches have increased the impacts of climate change and disasters – and explore how cultural differences affect outcomes and gain a practical understanding of designing aid programmes, factoring in long term development goals, humanitarian imperatives and adaptive working.

-You’ll investigate issues such as international human rights practices.
-Humanitarianism.
-Refugee experience.
+You’ll investigate issues such as international human rights practices and refugee experience.
 You’ll consider gender, diversity and equality; discovering what it takes to create an inclusive civil society.
 You’ll learn about design in emergency contexts and housing after disasters.

 Attend an open day or webinar Ask a question Order a prospectus